directus/docs/content/tutorials/6.self-hosting/understanding-kubernetes.md

 authors:
   - name: Eike Thies
     title: Guest Author
+description: Learn about key Kubernetes concepts and how they interact with each other.
 ---
 While running applications in Docker containers may not seem to complex, the reality of multi-container setups — like needing a database, secrets, hosts, backups, updates, and more — can get quite messy.
 This is where an orchestrator comes in.